Admissions

 Reporting Sexual Discrimination Concerns (Title IX)

 East Carolina University does not discriminate on the basis of sex in any education program or activity as required by Title IX of the Education Amendments of 1972.
 This includes admission and employment.
-Individuals may report concerns of sexual harassment or inquiries on the University’s application of Title IX to the University’s Title IX Coordinator or the United States Department of Education Office for Civil Rights.
+To file a complaint, contact the Department for People Operations, Success, and Opportunity by emailing oed@ecu.edu or calling 252-328-6804.